synle/restapi-typescript-decorators/README.md

 #### Transformations
-You can use `request_transform` and `response_transform` to do transformation on the request and response API
+You can use `request_transform` and `response_transform` to do transformation on the request and response API.
+You can define the transformation at both the `@RestClient` or `@RestApi` level.
+When both are defined, a more specific tranformation at `@RestApi` will be used toward the final transformation.

 #### Simple request transform
 This example will transform the request before sending the request to the backend.
 The example will do some translation to the input data before sending the data to the backend.